dadrian/tldr.fail/index.md

 algorithms exist, but still have performance issues that make them difficult to integrate into existing authentication systems, such as HTTPS certificates (X.509).
-Luckily, unlike key exchange, the risk to authentication from a quantum computer requires a quantum computer to actually exist, since connections are authenticated in realtime.
+Luckily, unlike key exchange, the risk to authentication from a quantum computer requires a sufficiently powerful quantum computer to actually exist, since connections are authenticated in realtime.
 The store-then-decrypt attack does not apply to authentication algorithms.

 This means the migration to post-quantum secure authentication algorithms is less urgent than key exchange.
 Due to the slow moving nature of the authentication